 As you walk back towards Jenkinson’s, you can get some great photos with the pier and the bustling boardwalk in the background.
 Don’t end it there, though.
 Once back on the boardwalk, you have even more options.
 Point Pleasant is one of the iconic boardwalks in New Jersey, so don’t miss out on it.
 Everything from rides and games to arcades and ice cream stands are right there for the perfect summer vacation feel in your photos.
 You can even try to get some shots playing skee ball.

-PRO TIP: Let the kids play some games and go on the rides, especially if you are there as the sun sets.
-A skilled photographer can make some amazing images with all the flashing lights and the looks of happiness and joy on your kid’s faces will be genuine rather than the forced, “Ok now everyone say cheese…”
+PRO TIP: Let the kids play some games and go on the rides, especially if you are there as the sunsets.
+A skilled photographer can make some amazing images with all the flashing lights and the looks of happiness and joy on your kid’s faces will be genuine rather than the forced, “Ok now everyone says cheese…”

-Do you have a favorite photo spot in Monmouth or Ocean County?
-Let me know in the comments below.
+Do you have a favorite portrait photo spot in Monmouth or Ocean County?
+Let me know.